 This biography is about adventure travels, not of my favorite color or anything like that.
 In 2005' my wife Heidi and I started a website to journal a nine-month Mexico jeep adventure and also to help inspire others to try Independent Adventure Travel, http://www.JustAdventureTravel.net

 .
 You have found this on smugmug.com, an ultimate photo storage site where we store all our adventure travel images for the website.

 Motorcycle bio: Tom Junkans

 12: My mother picked up “Zen and the art of motorcycle maintenance” at a rummage sale.
-I have four older brothers with motorcycles and she knew I liked books and motorcycles.
+I have four older brothers with motorcycles and she knew I liked motorcycles.

 14 : Flew solo to Tempe Arizona to visit my older sister Cassie who was there attending her first year at college.
 We hitch hiked to Disneyland, attended the ”Smoke on the Water” concert, camped the Superstition Mountains and ran a river in inner tubes.
 While there I had the use of my sisters motorcycle keys.
 I rode all over the hills and trails around Tempe.
 What a blast, what a sister!

 14 -15 : The next summer Cassie gives me her Suzuki 100, WOW!
 I spent the next two years exploring the back woods and fire lane trails of Northern Wisconsin doing numerous cross county overnight motorcycle camping trips.
 My mother would pack me a big bag lunch for the ride and I would assure her that I will take all back roads and not get caught by the Cops.
 I have the best mother.